 Required limit value: Should not be present in products.
-CAS RN: Various Properties: Carcinogenic, mutagenic or reproductive toxic.
-Characteristics: Dyestuffs that are classified as carcinogens, mutagenic, repro- ductive toxic according to CLP not including class 2 (only cat.
+CAS RN: Various, 15 substances are listed in Appendix 3 Properties: Carcinogenic, mutagenic or reproductive toxic.
+Characteristics: Dyestuffs that are classified as carcinogens, mutagenic, reproductive toxic according to CLP not including class 2 (only cat.
 1A and 1B are CMR).
 Use: Dyeing of textile and leather goods.
 Comments: Alternatives: Use other dyestuff than the substances in Appendix 3.
 Legal background: C.I.
 Solvent Blue 4, C.I.
 Basic Blue 26, C.I.
-Basic Violet 3, Michler's base (101-61-1), 4,4'-bis(dimethylamino)-4''-(methylamino)trityl alcohol (561-41-1), C.I.
+Basic Violet 3, Michler's base (101-61-1), 4,4'-bis(dimethylamino)-4"-(methylamino)trityl alcohol (561-41-1), C.I.
 Direct Black 38 (1937-37-7) and C.I.
-Direct Red 28 (573-58-0) are listed on the Candidate List of Substances of Very High Concern for authorization of the Regulation (EC) No 1907/2006 of the European Parliament and of the Council (REACH).
+Direct Red 28 (573-58-0) are on the Candidate list (REACH).
 Restrictions for use of substances, harmonised classified as carcinogens, mutagenic, reproductive toxic according to CLP including class 2 (only 1A and 1B are CMR), as substances, as constituents of other substances or in mixtures.
 These are found in REACH annex XVII, entry 28-30.
 C.I.
 Disperse Blue 1, C.I.
 Basic Red 9 and C.I.
-Basic Violet 3 with ≥ 0,1 % of Michler's ketone have a restriction limit of 50 mg/kg in 2 0,1 % of Michael's Ketone have a restriction limit of 50 mg/kg in clothing, related accessories, textiles other than clothing in skin contact, or footwear (CMR fast track) according to Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 72.
+Basic Violet 3 with ≥ 0,1 % of Michler's ketone have a restriction limit of 50 mg/kg in clothing, related accessories, textiles other than clothing in skin contact, or footwear (CMR fast track) according to Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 72.
 The CMR fast track restriction does not apply to clothing, related accessories, textiles other than clothing, or footwear within the scope of Regulation (EU) 2016/425 (PPE).
+In France: The substances on the Candidate List are included in the AGEC legislation (LOI n° 2020-105).
 In California: Several dyestuff are listed in Proposition 65.
 Safe Harbor Limit: NSRL 0.09-300 μg/day.
-Test method: EN ISO 16373 (extractable dyestuffs) LOQ: 50 mg/kg
+Test method: EN ISO 16373 (extractable dyestuffs)